Technical Program and IYL

 Light, Color, and Spectroscopy

-This Pittcon spectroscopy workshop will be presented to the Renew School in New Orleans.
+This Pittcon spectroscopy workshop was presented to the Renew School in New Orleans on February 9.

 The International Year of Light – SAS